-Physical chemistry is the branch of chemistry devoted to the study of the behavior of matter at an atomic or molecular level.
-It also involves the study of the properties of substances at different scales, from the macroscopic scale which includes particles that are visible to the naked eye, to the subatomic scale involving extremely small subatomic particles such as electrons.
+Physical chemistry is the branch of chemistry devoted to the study of the behaviour of matter at an atomic or molecular level.
+It also involves the study of the properties of substances at different scales, from the macroscopic scale, which includes particles that are visible to the naked eye, to the subatomic scale involving extremely small subatomic particles, such as electrons.

 Physical chemistry differs from other branches of chemistry because it employs the concepts and principles of physics to understand chemical systems and reactions.
 The different scales that this branch of chemistry deals with are described below.